Google's Russian subsidiary to file for bankruptcy after bank account seized | Technology

 Google did not immediately confirm whether it was the seizure of those funds that led to its intention to file for bankruptcy, or whether other seizures had occurred.
 The database of Russia's Federal Bailiffs Service listed two seizures since mid-March, without specifying the amounts, as well as other fines and enforcement fees.

 The service confirmed that it had seized Google assets and property.
-Google had moved many of its employees out of Russia since Moscow sent tens of thousands of troops into Ukraine on Feb.
-24. But some had remained.
+Google confirmed it had moved many of its employees out of Russia since Moscow sent tens of thousands of troops into Ukraine on Feb.
+24. But some had chosen to stay and are now longer with company.

 A note posted on Russia's official registry Fedresurs on Wednesday said the Google subsidiary was intending to declare bankruptcy and since March 22 had foreseen an "inability to fulfil its monetary obligations," including severance pay, remuneration for current and former staff and timely mandatory payments.
 FREE SERVICES TO STAY